 “Neon Moon” was released in 1992 as the third single off of Brooks & Dunn’s debut album Brand New Man.
 The song claimed the #1 spot on the country charts in both the U.S. and Canada, and peaked at the #9 spot on Billboard‘s year-end Country Songs chart for 1992.

 All of these years later, “Neon Moon” remains a country fan-favorite.
 Bryan and Rucker knew what they were doing when they picked the song to close out their Opry set.

-Tune in to the clip below to see Bryan and Rucker offer their take on “Neon Moon.”
+Skip to the 55:20 mark in the clip below to hear Bryan and Rucker offer their take on “Neon Moon.”